 I never ever realized that America knows my childhood easy meatball recipe with rice.
 My mom made “hedgehog” meatballs all the time.
 When I first googled to see what comes up for “meatballs rice” I saw porcupine meatballs.
 Honestly, at first I thought they were made with porcupine meat until I saw images of a spiky animal at the top of the page.
 No judgement.
-I was working with little people back from school.

 These turkey meatballs with brown rice are called “porcupine meatballs” because when rice is cooked it is sticking out from the meatballs like needles.
 My mom always made porcupine meatballs in a clear sauce made out of broth and spices.
 Where as I noticed all American recipes come up with tomato sauce.
 Also my mom and I made the meatballs large.
 Like you will eat 1-2 meatballs only.
 That is how we made them.
 This recipe yields 10 large porcupine balls.